YuSak1/tennis-auto-score/README.md

 Tennis scoring app using speech recognition.

 ## Setting
-Microphone settin is required to detect voice.
+Device setting is required to detect voice with microphone.

 Windows